-The Nebraska eviction notice forms are used to being the eviction process in Nebraska (called forcible entry and detainer).
+The Nebraska eviction notice forms are used to being the eviction process in Nebraska (known as an ‘Action for Possession’ ).
 Before any filings can be made in the court, proper notice must be given.
-After notice is given and tenant does not respond, landlord may file a complaint and Summons in County Court and have them served by the local sheriff’s office.
-IF tenant continues to fail to respond, even after a summons, the court may issue a write of restitution directing the sheriff to remove the tenant.
+After notice is given and tenant does not respond, landlord may file a Complaint and Summons in County Court and have them served by the local sheriff’s office.
+If the tenant fails to respond, even after a Summons, the court may issue a Writ of Restitution directing the sheriff to remove the tenant.

 Notices By State

 3-Day Notice to Quit (Non-Payment of Rent) – When a lessee has failed to pay the rent on time as provided in the terms of the lease.

 14/30 Day Notice to Quit (Non-Compliance) – For use when a tenant has failed to abide by the terms of the lease, other than the failure to pay rent.
 The tenant shall have fourteen (14) days to fix the stated violation.
 If it is not cured then the tenant will be forced to move-out of the property within thirty (30) days.
 Furthermore, if the violation is the same occurrence in the last six (6) months, the landlord has the option to cancel the lease with fourteen (14) days’ notice.

 30-Day Notice to Quit (Month to Month) – For use by a party to let the other party know that the month to month tenancy will not be renewed at the end of a certain period.
 The minimum time-period as provided by Nebraska law is thirty (30) days.